pnp/cli-microsoft365/docs/manual/docs/cmd/teams/team/team-add.md

 !!! attention
     This command is based on an API that is currently in preview and is subject to change once the API reached general availability.

-If you want to add a Team to an existing Office 365 Group use the [aad o365group teamify](../../aad/o365group/o365group-teamify.md) command instead.
+If you want to add a Team to an existing Microsoft 365 Group use the [aad o365group teamify](../../aad/o365group/o365group-teamify.md) command instead.

 This command will return different responses based on the presence of the `--wait` option.
 If present, the command will return a `group` resource in the response.
 If not present, the command will return a `teamsAsyncOperation` resource in the response.